ka4ep/Lexical.Localization/docs/ILocalizationReader/index.md

 And from a file provider with **.FileProviderAsset()**.
 [!code-csharp[Snippet](Examples.cs#Snippet_10c)]

-The same extension methods are also available in the **LocalizationReaderMap**, which selects the reader class by file extension.
+The same extension methods are also available in the **LineReaderMap**, which selects the reader class by file extension.
 [!code-csharp[Snippet](Examples.cs#Snippet_10d)]

 # Read IAssetSource